-In the short term, and despite making contact with likely sources of information, I heard of no further elephants becoming available within Nigeria (and this remained the situation up to September 1979 when I left my post there).
-For the record, this did not necessarily mean, of course, that there were no forest elephants remaining in Nigeria.
+Despite making contact with likely sources of supply or information, I heard of no further elephants becoming available within Nigeria - and this remained the situation up to September 1979 when I left my post there.
+This did not necessarily mean, of course, that there were no forest elephants remaining somewhere in Nigeria.

-Despite my best efforts, it took well over two years to locate, and negotiate the purchase of, another suitable elephant through a respected international zoo animal broker.
-In 1976 this animal, a young female African savanna elephant, became available and was soon ready for its journey from southern Africa to London and then to Nigeria.
+It took well over two years to locate and negotiate the purchase of another acceptable elephant through a respected international zoo animal broker.
+In 1976 this animal, a young female African savanna elephant from southern Africa, became available and was soon ready for its journey to London and then to Nigeria.

-I have been asked occasionally if, in importing elephants from a different part of Africa, there was a danger of them escaping from our Zoological Garden and joining a group of wild elephants, thus possibly introducing unwanted genes or infectious diseases into Nigeria's wild elephant population.
+I have been asked occasionally if, in importing elephants from a different part of Africa, there was a danger of them escaping from our Zoological Garden and either being 'lost' and living in the wild in Nigeria or being absorbed into Nigeria's wild elephant populations, thus perhaps introducing unwanted genes into those populations.
 A comparison was made with the deliberate release into the south Florida countryside of many Burmese pythons, ex-pets that have now bred and increased in numbers and become a significant problem in wild Florida.

-The answer is that the two situations are quite dissimilar.
+Briefly, the answer is that the two situations are quite dissimilar.
 In the case of the exotic pythons released into the wild by their irresponsible owners, these snakes are able to disappear into the tall grasses, scrub and waterways of south Florida almost immediately they are released.
-They live subsequently as wild snakes and are difficult to find, capture and remove from the ecosystem as well as having a very much faster reproduction rate than elephants.
-In the case of one or more imported elephants in our Zoological Garden, there was simply no possibility whatever of such large and conspicuous animals escaping, or of them finding their way through trading estates, across busy roads, through areas of dense housing, etc, without being surrounded by zoo and veterinary staff within a very short time.
+They live subsequently as wild snakes and are difficult to find, capture and remove from the wild habitat as well as having a very much faster reproduction rate than elephants.
+In the case of one or more imported elephants in our Zoological Garden, there was simply no possibility whatever of such large and conspicuous animals casually 'escaping', or finding their way through trading estates, across busy roads, through areas of dense housing, etc, without being pursued by zoo and veterinary staff, police etc within a very short time.
 In any case, the nearest wild elephants were a hundred plus miles from Ibadan.

 We began to make the rather complicated arrangements to fly our newly purchased elephant from southern Africa to Nigeria.
-For a number of quite unavoidable reasons we first had to fly it to London and it was arranged that it would then spend a few days with an experienced and helpful zoo near London, simply to break the animal's journey and to check its health.
+For a number of quite unavoidable reasons we first had to fly it to London and it was arranged that it would then spend a few days with a very experienced and helpful zoo near London, simply to break the animal's journey and to check its health.
 I was then to fly to London from Nigeria, collect the elephant, fly back to Lagos with it and accompany it by road to Ibadan.

 Thus one morning I found myself, as arranged, waiting at Luton Airport near London.
-The vehicle containing the elephant arrived from the cooperating zoo on time, an hour or so before the aircraft was due to take off for Lagos, Nigeria.
+The truck carrying the elephant in its wooden crate arrived from the collaborating zoo on time, an hour or so before the aircraft was due to take off for Lagos, Nigeria.
 The crate was offloaded onto the tarmac, very near the waiting aircraft.
 The young elephant seemed relaxed in its crate and took food and water.
 I was assured that, during its short stay at the zoo, it had been allowed out of the crate and into a temporary enclosure for exercise.